Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Concluding Remarks and Discussion

 \section{Concluding Remarks and Discussion}

 This paper introduced sampling methodology that reduces significantly the computational requirements in multi-change point problems, while not compromising on the statistical accuracy of the resulting estimates.
 It leverages the {\em locality principle}, which is obviously at work in the context of the classical signal-plus-noise model employed throughout this study.
-A natural extension, further enhancing the scope of the methodology, would deal with a piece-wise linear signal plus noise model with discontinuities between the linear stretches.
-We expect that the locality principle naturally extends to such a setting, based on prior work together with numerical results in a related problem \cite{lan2009change} in a design setting provides.
-Extensions to problems involving multiple (potentially high-dimensional) data sequence produced by cyber-physical systems equipped with a multitude of sensors monitoring physical or man-made phenomena are of obvious interest.

-The focus in this paper has primarily been on a two-stage procedure, which is easiest to implement in practice and suitable for many applications.
-Nevertheless, as illustrated in Section \ref{sec:compmethod}, in specific settings involving data sets of length exceeding $10^{10}$ points, a multi-stage procedure may be advantageous,
+Intelligent sampling is devised specifically for detecting major but relatively infrequent changes in a data stream, what one can think of as significant 'regime changes', and should \emph{not} be relied upon to identify short-lived disturbances or small perturbations to the mean level of a data stream.
+While the paper has dealt with a one-dimensional data sequence, extensions to problems involving multiple (potentially high-dimensional) data [e.g., sequences produced by cyber-physical systems equipped with a multitude of sensors monitoring physical or man-made phenomena] are of obvious interest.
+Also, while our theoretical development studies the canonical model with piecewise flat stretches between change-points, extensions to allow variations in the mean level between change-points, e.g. piecewise polynomial or nonparametric specifications of the mean function, while requiring more careful estimation of mean levels, pose no added conceptual difficulties: indeed, our second data set uses a piecewise linear model.
+Finally, the focus in this paper has primarily been on a two-stage procedure, which is easiest to implement in practice and suitable for many applications.
+Nevertheless, as illustrated in Section \ref{sec:compmethod}, in specific settings involving data sets of length exceeding $10^{10}$ points, a multi-stage procedure may be advantageous.

 A key technical requirement for intelligent sampling is that the procedure used to obtain the 1st stage estimates needs to exhibit consistency properties, e.g. $(\ref{eq:firstconsistent2})$.
-The choice of binary segmentation in our exposition, or its wild binary segmentation variant (which modifies BinSeg by computing the cusum statistics on an additional number of random intervals) presented in detail in Section \ref{WBINSEG-SUPP} of the supplementary material, is due to their computational attractiveness and the fact that they readily provide consistent estimates of the number of change points and their locations.
-Nevertheless, there are other methods that fit the bill, as discussed next.
+The choice of binary segmentation in our exposition, or its wild binary segmentation variant (which modifies BinSeg by computing the cusum statistics on an additional number of random intervals) presented in detail in Section \ref{WBINSEG-SUPP} of the Supplement, is due to their computational attractiveness and the fact that they readily provide consistent estimates of the number of change points and their locations.
+Yet another variant of binary segmentation that we just became aware of, named `seeded binary segmentation' \cite{kovacs2020seeded}, shows promise as a first stage procedure for intelligent sampling, and deserves future exploration.